G-5ars/G-5ars/README.md

 - 👋 Hi, I’m @G-5ars
-- 👀 I’m interested in... everything?)
+- 👀 I’m interested in... everything?
-- 🌱 I’m currently learning java
 - 📫 How to reach me: Telegram @G5ars
-- 😄 Pronouns: he/him/meow
+- 😄 Pronouns: he/him/cat
-- :)

 <!---
 G-5ars/G-5ars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.